codarrenvelvindron/codarren.github.io/_drafts/Formatting_terminal_data_with_Python.md

 ```
 The term.height is a special variable for the height of the terminal.

-- 1 sends it at the bottom.
+Minus one sends it at the bottom.

 ## Here's how it looks like
 ![python blessings](https://github.com/codarrenvelvindron/codarrenvelvindron.github.io/raw/master/images/python_blessings.png)